vempr/vempr/README.md

 # Alex, loves kiwis;

-Hi :)

-I've been doing software development in my free time since 2023.
-My current goal is to branch out of web development and explore other fields.
-I plan to study Computer Science in 2027, after graduating high school.

-## Finished projects

 [Jul 2025] [libsim](https://github.com/vempr/libsim) – a novel collection platform where friends can share their favorite works, built with Laravel

 [Nov 2024] [Thinking World](https://github.com/vempr/thinking-world) – a web calendar app designed to help part-time workers calculate their income, built with Remix